lenzo-ka/tiergraph/README.md

 tiergraph holds parallel ordered sequences and the declared links between them as one immutable graph, checked when it is built.
-Every view — selection, traversal, containment, timing, folds — is computed from that one graph, so no view can disagree with the store.
+Every view — selection, traversal, containment, timing, folds — is computed from that one graph.

 The shape is the track view of an audio or video editor: rows of items, ordered within a row, aligned across rows, with links between rows.
 Aligned annotations